TDD365/TDDSCF/README.md

 # TDDSCF
-A simple (and very slow) Hartree-Fock program in C++. \
+A very simple (and very slow) Hartree-Fock program in C++. \
-by Diandong Tang, University of Washington
+by Diandong Tang, University of Washington \\

+Compile with libint2.